datawookie/emayili/README.md

 In both cases the function will accept either a file path or a character vector containing Markdown text.

+🚨 **Note:** Inline images embedded in the rendered HTML will not appear in the GMail (and potentially other) web client.

 ### Adding an Inline Image